-Anyone a little bit interested in technology knows that Artificial Intelligence can now quickly analyze, colonize, and synthesize.
+Anyone interested in technology knows that Artificial Intelligence can now quickly analyze, colonize, and synthesize.
 As developments in artificial intelligence can decode the physical map of people, it will increase the quality of life and productivity.
 However, there is no doubt that this invaluable data network will irresistibly crave an appetite to achieve many wrong goals.
 Deepfake technology, which is an artificial intelligence media extension, invites evils.
-It will not only become the biggest cyber threat in history but will reach a level that encompasses human beings with its unbelievable tricks.
+It will become the biggest cyber threat in history and reach a level that encompasses human beings with its unbelievable tricks.

 The most widely used method for deepfake attackers is facial swap but deepfake methods are not limited to this.
 Deepfake’s fury extends over a wide range.
 From colonizing a human voice to synthesizing his entire body and body movements.

 Voice swap; As with deepfake videos, it relies on a machine-learning algorithm to mimic the sound of the target.
 Deepfake sound is now more straightforward than deepfake video.

 You can simply collect target audio data from public sources such as speeches for the audio model that will feed the training algorithm.
 After creating an adequately strong deepfake sound profile, even speech text software is sufficient for scenarios for reading fake sound.

 For perfect deep sound, the most advanced network can create an audio profile by listening to at least 20 minutes of audio.

 However, so far, deepfake attackers use smart background noise to cover defects.
 For example, making calls from an area with heavy traffic noise prevents the other party from recognizing faults.